FBR to seek asset details, tax paid by candidates from ECP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: After finding out 12,788 candidates contesting the upcoming general elections either as unregistered or non-filers out of the total 21,438 all over the country, the FBR is considering seeking details of declared assets and paid taxes from the Election Commission of Pakistan (ECP) soon after July 25 elections for ascertaining big tax evaders.
+ISLAMABAD: After finding out 12788 candidates contesting the upcoming general elections either as unregistered or non-filers out of total 21438 in all over the country, the FBR is considering for seeking details of declared assets and paid taxes from the Election Commission of Pakistan (ECP) soon after July 25 elections for ascertaining big tax evaders.

-“It will be just farce on part of scrutiny process if there will be no follow-up undertaken for expanding the already narrowed and shrunk tax base.
-The FBR intends to seek details of assets and taxes paid by the contesting candidates and will compare with its own database to ascertain discrepancies and generating tax demands for broadening the tax base,” official sources confirmed to The News here on Thursday.
+“It will be just farce on part of scrutiny process if there will be no follow up undertaken for expanding already narrowed and shrunk tax base.
+The FBR intends to seek details of assets and tax paid by the contesting candidates and will compare with its own database to ascertain discrepancies and generating tax demands for broadening the tax base,” official sources confirmed to The News here on Thursday.

-During the scrutiny process, the FBR has verified whether the candidates filed their returns in the last three years and the exact amount paid by them during these three years.
+During the scrutiny process, the FBR has verified whether the candidates filed their returns in last three years and the exact amount paid by them during these 3 years.

-The ECP has not shared annexure of declared assets filed by candidates publicly because the Returning Officers (ROs) have not yet forwarded all details to centralised system placed by the ECP.
+The ECP has not shared annexure of declared assets filed by candidates publicly because the Returning Officers (ROs) have not yet forwarded all details to centralized system placed by the ECP.

-The FBR sources said that around 60 percent candidates out of 21,438 were found non-registered or non-filers so it should not remain as just information collection exercise.
-Although, the scrutiny process could not prove as tool to bar alleged tax evaders for contesting elections but at least it should be used as tool to ensure expansion in the tax base.
+The FBR sources said that around 60 percent candidates out of 21438 were found non-registered or non-filers so it should not be remained as just information collection exercise.
+Although, the scrutiny process could not prove as tool to bar alleged tax evaders for contesting elections but at least it should be used as tool to ensure expansion in tax base.

 Pakistan’s narrowed tax base is bound to further shrink in this fiscal year in the aftermath of so-called economic reforms introduced by the previous PML-N led regime in shape of jacking up ceiling of taxable income and slashing down the tax rate from 30 to 15 percent, the incumbent Chairperson FBR Rukhsana Yasmeen had stated that it would cause exclusion of 0.5 million from taxpayers list.